Non-stationary Transformers: Exploring the Stationarity in Time Series Forecasting: Non-stationary Transformers

 \section{Non-stationary Transformers}

-As aforementioned, stationarity is the key to time series predictability.
-However, previous ``wiping off non-stationarity'' designs obviously neglect inherent properties of real-world series, which will result in the over-stationarization problem as stated in Figure~\ref{fig:motivation}.
+As aforementioned, stationarity is an important element of time series predictability.
+Previous ``direct stationarization'' designs can attenuate non-stationarity of series for better predictability, but they obviously neglect inherent properties of real-world series, which will result in the over-stationarization problem as stated in Figure~\ref{fig:motivation}.
 To deal with the dilemma, we go beyond previous works and propose \emph{Non-stationary Transformers} as a generic framework.
-Non-stationary Transformers involves two complementary parts: Series Stationarization to enhance the stationarity of time series for better predictability, and De-stationary Attention to re-incorporate non-stationary information of raw series to prevent over-stationarization.
-Empowered by these designs, Non-stationary Transformers can improve data predictability and model capability simultaneously.
+Our model involves two complementary parts: Series Stationarization to attenuate time series non-stationarity and De-stationary Attention to re-incorporate non-stationary information of raw series.
+Empowered by these designs, Non-stationary Transformers can improve data predictability and maintain model capability simultaneously.